micheleangioni/node-ts-ai-starter/readme.md

 3. Run `npm install` to install the needed dependencies.

-4. (optional) If willing to use an SQL database, configure the SQL env variables (see below).

-    Then run the migrations via `npm run migrate` and seeding via `npm run seed`.

-    Migrations can be undone by running `migrate-revert` or `migrate-revert-all`.

-5. (optional) If you want to remove the endpoint and logic for the AI-powered chat, follow this steps:
+4. (optional) If you want to remove the endpoint and logic for the AI-powered chat, follow this steps:

     - Run `npm run clear-ai`
     - Delete the unused lines in `src/api/index.ts`